Electronics for lightweight and ultralight backpacking

 On the rare occasions I decide to take a keyboard with me, my choice is still the EC Technology foldable wireless keyboard.

-I currently carry a Fujifilm X-Pro2.
+My main camera is the Fujifilm X-Pro2.
 This is Fuji’s flagship rangefinder-style camera, and carries all the excellent qualities I appreciate from previous X-Series cameras over to an upgraded, weather-sealed body with the new 24MP sensor.
 I really like the hybrid optical viewfinder for use on the hill.
 It doesn’t wash out in bright sunlight and helps save battery life.
 It does, however, have an EVF mode that can be activated with the flick of a switch if required.
 Another great improvement is the second SD card slot.

 My only bugbears with the X-Pro2 are that you can’t charge the battery by plugging the camera directly into a USB power supply, and battery life could be better.
-Otherwise it’s perfect for my needs.

-2. Fujinon XF 18mm f/2.
+1. Fujinon XF 18mm f/2.
 A lightweight and highly compact wide-angle prime.
 Image quality is unspectacular but decent.
 Fuji’s other wide-angle lenses are better, but this is by far the lightest and smallest (and it was cheap too).